Timeline of Today's Major Currencies. Even Bitcoin.

 Note too that once your bitcoins are spent, there's no way to "freeze" a transaction, or undo it, like you can with Paypal.
 All that can be seen is the transaction address of the new record they were sent to.
 It is this anonymity that is their greatest attraction (and danger).
 See a simple example of an input and an output Transaction here.

-U.S.A., Mexico, and Canada
+USA, Mexico, Canada

-In 1785 the US currency officially became Dollars and cents at $0.02 per English penny, $1.29 per troy ounce (31.103 grams) fine silver, corresponding to the Spanish Peso and its pieces of 8 reales or bits.
-The US Dollar coin was issued in 1794 with 24.056 grams.
+The Dollar was officially adopted in 1785, divided into 100 units at 2 copper cents per English Penny.
+Based on the Spanish Dollar of 8 reales/ bits, in 1794 its dollar coin was issued with 24.056 grams fine silver ($1.29 per troy ounce 31.103 grams).
 In 1795 the $10 gold Eagle coin was issued with 16.05 grams of fine gold and a value of gold-to-silver of 15 to one.
-Other coins were the quarter (25 cents or 2 bits), the dime (10 cents), the silver half-dime (5 cents) and the one cent and half cent copper coins.
+Other coins were the quarter (25 cents or 2 bits), dime (10 cents), silver half-dime (5 cents), and 1 cent and ½ cent copper coins.
 US National Banks 1781 - 1836

 US National Banks 1781-1836 & 1863-1913